 Do you smell like grilled eggplant on a barbecue ?
 Can you hear them ice rattling on the bottom of a glass ?
 You see those swarms of mosquitoes ready to melt on your bland calves ?
-Yes, the long holidays are here and with them their share of rainy days where one can not go to the beach, the long car trips and the family lunches as interminable and noisy as an editorial conference before the E3.
+Yes, the long holidays are here along with best casual mobile games and with them their share of rainy days where one can not go to the beach, the long car trips and the family lunches as interminable and noisy as an editorial conference before the E3.
 So, to accompany you through these little summer events, I’ve prepared a selection of mobile games that, I hope, will save you and help you spend a hot summer, on the French side in Saint-Malo.

 To relax: Alto’s Odyssey

 The scientific studies prove it : there is nothing better than a good endless runner to kill time.
 But if we’re going to fall into this hellish spiral, we might as well do it in a game that deserves it.
 So, Alto’s Odyssey seems to me to be the perfect client.
 This is the sequel to Alto’s Adventure and you can always guide a snowboarder with just one finger in magnificent Settings, All packed with bonuses, objectives and all those little details that hold on tight.
 A beautifully designed game that also manages to marry the intrinsic tension of this kind of gameplay with a small relaxing Zen side thanks to its band-its Nature and successful discoveries.